bibichannel/workshop-02/content/5-provisioning&Testing/_index.md

 pre : " <b> 5. </b> "
 ---

-Ở phần này mình sẽ hướng dẫn các bạn chạy code trên Local và trên Git Action.
+In this part, I will guide you to run code on Local and on Git Action.

 ### Content
 - [Local](5.1-local/)